onyx-and-iris/xair-api-python/README.md

 `mixer.fx`

-An FXSend tuple containing a class for each FX channel
+An FX tuple containing a class for each FX channel

 `mixer.fxsend`